 The HOGline will be the ‘line’ that connects us all.
 A community site where Old Girls will be able to post messages for networking, jobs, reunions and in order to meet up in different countries around the world.
 Whether you want to get in touch with your old year group, are looking for a holiday home in the South of France for the Summer, a new job, an excellent web designer, sell something or find out who is in New York next week to meet up, The HOGline will deliver.
 Old Girl recommendations, Old Girl contacts and connections.

 Only accessible via an online login, it will be completely private and exclusive to Heathfield Old Girls.

-We are also launching an accompanying online directory of all old girls and their current professions called the Little Black Book which will be accessible through The HOGline.
+We have also launched an accompanying online directory of all Old Girls and their current professions called the Little Black Book which will be accessible through The HOGline.
 Girls can add their name to a profession section – such as Design, Advertising, Finance – and anyone who wants to contact them can look them up on LinkedIn or send a message out on The HOGline to them.
 The goal is to build our Old Girl network which will prove extremely helpful when looking for a new job or a new leaver is wanting to find work experience.